ScrapGames/ScrapLang-Demo/README.md

 I consider that an utility that works separately from the _core_ utility gives the user more freedom at the moment of choose what it need, also reducing the size of the _core_ utility

+### :question: Why "puzzle"

+Since ScrapLang is based on modular programming, the idea is that a dependency can connect to others like puzzle pieces connect to each other.

 ### :computer: Basic use

 #### Create a new project